-At the end of the current fiscal year, the County had total outstanding debt, excluding capital leases, of \$190 million.
+At the end of the current fiscal year, the County had total outstanding debt, excluding capital leases, of \$182.7 million.
 This amount was comprised of debt backed by the full faith and credit of the County and user fees.
-The County's outstanding debt remained approximately the same as the previous year.
-The new borrowings were \$14.1 million and principal payments were \$14 million.
-Funds borrowed were used for major projects such as environmental projects of \$3.2 million and road construction project of \$10.2 million.
+The County's outstanding debt decreased \$7.4 million during the current fiscal year.
+The net decrease resulted from approximately \$13 million in principal payments, changes in deferred amounts and results of refunding; \$12.2 million redemption of airport runway bonds; and approximately \$17.8 million in new borrowings.
+Funds borrowed were used for infrastructure projects of \$8 million, environmental projects of \$5.7 million, educational projects of \$1.8 million and public safety costs of \$2.3 million.
+The County issued refunding bonds of \$7.7 million to refund a portion of the County's outstanding 2003 and 2003A Public Improvement Bonds, resulting in a total 2012 issuance of \$25.5 million.